'...you can still enjoy your favorite delicious Mexican meals whilst staying firmly on track in your Keto journey.'

 Rice and Beans

-As a high-carb meat alternative, rice and beans can negatively impact your body's movement towards achieving ketosis.
+As a high-carb meat alternative, rice and refried beans can negatively impact your body's movement towards achieving ketosis.
 As a result, your weight loss journey will be stunted if you continue to consume such high-calorie beans.

 Fruity Alcoholic Drinks